chatox/networks-science-course/upf/upf-evaluation.md

 1. Theory grade, 0.4 C + 0.6 D ≥ 5.0
 1. Final grade, 0.3 A + 0.2 B + 0.2 C + 0.3 D ≥ 5.0

-If you fail, you will have to take the resit exam.
-To pass the course in the resit exam, the resit exam grade must be ≥ 5.0 and the practice grade must be ≥ 5.0.
+If you fail to pass, you will have to take the resit exam.
+The resit exam replaces the regular exam grade (D in the list above).

 ### 1.1.
 Getting a grade in the practical sessions (PSxx, individual)